 That’s not it as you will also have to pay for data transfer, caching, services like Cloudwatch and AWS Lambda.
 Check out their pricing here.

-Written in node.js, it can be configured the backbone of the AWS Cloud as it is the gateway between all the connected services in the AWS ecosystem.
+Written in Node.js, it can be configured as the backbone of the AWS Cloud as it is the gateway between all the connected services in the AWS ecosystem.

 Amazon API Gateway is a closed-source software-as-a-service (SaaS) product written in Node.js available only on AWS.
 Amazon API Gateway can be considered a backplane in the AWS ecosystem.